 - Stream operators use functional interfaces => they can be implemented with lambda expressions.

-- The structure of the API can be describe like so:
+). - The structure of the API can be described like so:

 –Stream I => uses generics